mayokunbenita/mayokunbenita/README.md

  Created a series of Excel financial models to stimulate budgeting and forecasting scenarios.

  ## Projects

  *Sales Performance Analysis for a Retail Store:*

  Analysed their data to extract key insights on their:

+- Top Selling Products
+- Regional Performance
- Top Selling Products, Regional Performance and their Monthly Sales Trend
+- Monthly Sales Trend

- Analysis on HR data
- Customer Segmentation Analysis for a Subscription Service
+*Customer Segmentation Analysis for a Subscription Service:*

+Analysed their data to extract key insights on:
+- customer behaviour towards the subscription
+- Track their subscription Types
+- Identify key insights in theor cancellations and renewals

+ *Analysis on HR data*

-- ## 👀interested
+## 👀interested
-BEsides all I've written above, i love to read on Finance, Investment, Relationship, Marriage, Parenting, Leadership and more
-- ## Skills🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...  i beleieve i continous learning and enjoy sharing from my wealth of Knowledge
+  Outside work, i love to read on Finance, Investment, Relationship, Marriage, Parenting, Leadership and more I beleieve i continous learning and enjoy sharing from my wealth of Knowledge

-- 📫 How to reach me ...
+## 📫 How to Reach Me
+- Email: mayokunalayaki@gmail.com
+- linkedin:
-- 😄 Pronouns: ...
+😄
-- ⚡ Fun fact: ...

 <!---
 mayokunbenita/mayokunbenita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.